-In the 6th century AD, the Near East was divided between two great empires: the Persian and the Roman.
-A hundred years on, and one had vanished for ever, while the other was a dismembered, bleeding trunk.
-In their place, a new superpower had arisen: the empire of the Arabs.
-So profound was this upheaval that it spelled, in effect, the end of the ancient world.
+In the 6th century AD, the Near East was divided between two venerable empires: the Persian and the Roman.
+A hundred years on, and one had vanished forever, while the other seemed almost finished.
+Ruling in their place were the Arabs: an upheaval so profound that it spelt, in effect, the end of the ancient world.

 In The Shadow of the Sword, Tom Holland explores how this came about.
 Spanning Constantinople to the Arabian desert, and starring some of the most remarkable rulers who ever lived, he tells a story vivid with drama, horror and startling achievement.